-Last updated: 20 March 2024
+Last updated: 14 March 2025

-This guide is intended for healthcare professionals, IT staff, and anyone else responsible for maintaining or acquiring a HIPAA compliant email solution.
+This guide is intended for healthcare professionals, IT staff, and anyone responsible for maintaining or acquiring a HIPAA compliant email solution.

+Two types of entities must follow HIPAA regulations: covered entities and their business associates.
 If you're a healthcare provider, a health plan, or a healthcare clearinghouse, you're a covered entity.
 A business associate is someone who provides services to covered entities.
-If you're not 100% certain whether HIPAA applies to you, follow this step-by-step guide.

 Go deeper: